 over a 1999 article headlined "Extreme views from the bench", which the jury found defamed her on eight points, implying she was biased, incompetent and had undermined the judicial system in her role as a magistrate.

-the Coalition's candidate to be ASIC chair received a settlement after suing over a little discussed reference in Paddy Manning's book on Malcolm Turnbull.
+the Coalition's candidate to be ASIC chair (vetoed by Labor) received a settlement after suing over a little discussed reference in Paddy Manning's book on Malcolm Turnbull.
+Currently on the AMP board.

-Michael O'Sullivan: the QC sued Richard Ackland personally for something which appeared in his legal newsletter Justinian in the 1980s.
-The case ran for almost three weeks in the Victorian Supreme Court but Justice Brooking awarded nominal damages and massive costs against Ackland who suffered personally as a result.Clive Palmer:
+Michael O'Sullivan: the KC sued Richard Ackland personally for something which appeared in his legal newsletter Justinian in the 1980s.
+The case ran for almost three weeks in the Victorian Supreme Court but Justice Brooking awarded nominal damages and massive costs against Ackland who suffered personally as a result.Ola Ouda and Amgad Shehada:

 the billionaire has sued numerous people including Queensland Premier Anna Bligh and Treasurer Andrew Fraser for comments they made in early 2009 suggesting he had "bought" the Liberal National Party.
 In 2022 one of his many writs finally got to court in Sydney when he took on WA Premier Mark McGowan